Event

 Global Ministerial Segment

 This segment brings together Ministers responsible for Science and External Relations to discuss science diplomacy priorities and identify concrete areas of collaboration.
-The discussions will conclude with the adoption of a joint Ministerial Statement on Science Diplomacy in a Rapidly Changing World: Building Peace in the Minds of Men and Women, along with announcements of specific science diplomacy initiatives.
+The discussions will conclude with the adoption of a Co-chairs' Statement on Science Diplomacy in a Rapidly Changing World: Building Peace in the Minds of Men and Women, along with announcements of specific science diplomacy initiatives.

 Due to a high volume of interest in the event, please be aware that during the Global Ministerial Segment, priority access will be granted to country delegations.
 If a session fills up, a webcast will be provided in an adjacent auditorium.

 The programme is provided in Central European Time (CET).
-Please note that the parties making statements are not published at this time.

 ......